Next Campus Closure

-The priority filing date is March 2.
-The California Student Aid Commission's (CSAC) GPA verification deadline for Cal Grant consideration is also March 2.
+- The priority filing date, and the California Student Aid Commission's (CSAC) GPA verification deadline date for Cal Grant consideration, is always:

 Parents who do not have a social security number will not be able to create a FSA ID and will have to sign their student's FAFSA by completing a signature page and mailing the page to FAFSA.

 To qualify for a tuition fee deferral and prevent enrollment cancellation, students selected for verification must complete all requested financial aid documents by:

 - December 14, 2017 for Spring 2018